-Err1 (ERROR 1)
+Err1 (ERROR 1) - THE MOST COMMON ERROR

 This is the most common troubleshooting problem we see.
 It generally means one of two things.
 1) The elements have aged with increased resistance and therefor lower power.
 2) A relay is not working.
 See The section in these instructions on Error Codes, CHECKING ELEMENT OHMS, and various paragraph on checking the relays.
+There are several good videos (hotkilns.com/videos) about how to check relays and ohms.